SnellerInc/sneller/README.md

 {"time": 1641326400, "type": "MemberEvent", "count": 316}
 ```

-If you want to be a bit more adventurous, you can grab the 1month object (contains 80M rows at 29GB compressed), here as tested on a c6i.36xlarge:
+If you're a bit more adventurous, you can grab the 1month object (contains 80M rows at 29GB compressed), here as tested on a c6i.36xlarge:
 ```console
 $ aws s3 cp s3://sneller-samples/gharchive-1month.ion.zst .
 $ du -h gharchive-1month.ion.zst